arcus/intro-to-r-for-clinical-data/README.md

 * Meredith Lee
 * Joy Payton, MS

-We are also indebted to the dozens of people who have served as presenters, Zoomologists, TAs, and to the hundreds who have been our students.
+We are also indebted to the dozens of people who have served as presenters, behind-the-scenes coordinators, TAs, and to the hundreds who have been our students.
 Without you, this workshop would not exist.